-- This number will vary depending on the status of the R&D proposal application and the budget. - Adoption of projects is not guaranteed for all categories indicated in Chapter 6.
+This number will vary depending on the status of the R&D proposal application and the budget.

 2.6 Application Requirements

 Application requirements are listed in 2.6.1 through 2.6.3 below.
 Please note that failure to meet the application requirements will be handled as described below.